Hullow/42/Resources-and-notes/Learning-notes/Git-notes.md

 - Show a file's state n commits before the last commit: `git show HEAD~n:relative/path/to/file` (e.g. `get_next_line/get_next_line.c`)
 - View the whole git folder in a previous commit stage: `git checkout HEAD~n` (`git checkout main/master` to go back)

-# Pulling
+## Pulling
 - A `pull` is two operations in one:
 	- `fetch`
 	- `merge ORIGIN\$CURRENT_BRANCH`

-# Git checkout vs git switch
+## Git checkout vs git switch
 - Both change branch, but:
 	- `checkout` : more powerful, can **overwrite local changes!!**
 	- `switch` : simpler, just switching branches

+## Branching
+- Show remote branches: `git branch -r`
+- Delete a branch: `git branch -D branch_name`
+- Delete a remote branch: `git push origin --delete branch_name`

 ## Going back on changes
 - `Git restore <file>` : restore the contents of currently tracked but unstaged <files> to their state at the last commit
-- `Git reset --soft` : reset to previous commit. `--soft`: "Does not touch the index file or the working tree at all (but resets the head to `<commit>`, just like all modes do).
+- `Git reset --soft` : reset to previous commit.
+Only works on local trees.
+	`--soft`: "Does not touch the index file or the working tree at all (but resets the head to `<commit>`, just like all modes do).
 This leaves all your changed files "Changes to be committed", as `git status` would put it.""
+- `git revert <commit-ID or HEAD^n or HEAD^~n>` : create a new commit that nullifies the last commit(s).
+For modifying work on a remote.

 - `Git rm --cached <file>` : removes files from tree but not local storage (CAUTION)